hanwangecon/Econ8714-Recitation/README.md

 # Econ8714-Recitation

-These are recitation notes for Econ 8714.
+These are recitation notes for Econ 8714 @OSU.